Bring me out of prison, that I may give thanks to your name! Ps. 142:7

 Lord Jesus, when King David prayed for freedom from his prison, he wasn’t behind iron bars; he was hiding in a cave.
 It’s obvious he felt pursued, trapped, and alone.
-It’s also obvious he enjoyed great freedom to own his desperation and abandon himself to you.
+But he was free enough to own his condition and abandon himself to your provision.
 We do the same on this July Friday.

-Jesus, set us free from vain regrets—those haunting memories of what could have been and what should have been.
+Free from vain regrets—those haunting memories of what could have been, and what should have been.
+Help us stop “should-ing” on ourselves.
 We want to learn from the past, not be enslaved to it.

 Set us free from the power of old wounds, and fear of new ones.
 Some things will only be fully healed by your second coming.
 You haven’t promised us a pain-free day in this world, but you have promised we’ll never have a Christ-absent minute.
 Hallelujah!